 While many of the duties amicus attorneys and attorneys ad litem perform are similar, they do play different roles.
 The main difference is that the attorney ad litem (typically appointed at the request of the parents, a guardian, the judge or the government) represents the child, while the amicus attorney (appointed by the judge) works as an aide to the court.

-What does an amicus attorney do in Texas?
+What does an amicus attorney Texas do?

-While the amicus helps the court protect the best interests of the child, he or she does not have a legal duty to the child the way that an ad litem does.
+While the amicus lawyer helps the court protect the best interests of the child, he or she does not have a legal duty to the child the way that an ad litem does.
 The amicus attorney’s role is to act as the eyes and ears of the judge and make recommendations to the court that he or she believes are in the best interest of the child—NOT to advocate for what the child wants.

 These recommendations are based on home visits, interviews with the child, parents and other interested parties (relatives, teachers, doctors, other people who reside with the parents, etc.) and insight garnered during hearings and mediation sessions or through information requests.